Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Second-quantization interaction components

 These expressions contain overlap integrals with specific shifts in some of the arguments of the wave functions.
 The presence of $\dlmassc $ ($\dlmassv $) in the argument signifies that the electron (hole) does not take part in the Coulomb scattering.
 Furthermore, the multiplicative momentum factor of $\BXRM + \BXRM'$ or $\BXRM - \BXRM'$ indicates whether that particle exchanges between excitons or not, respectively.
 For example, the first term of Eq.\ \eqref{eqappx: direct term} contains twice the factor $\dlmassv (\BXRM-\BXRM')$.
 This implies that the interaction is between the conduction electrons and that no hole exchange takes place.
 Moreover, the fact that the Coulomb interaction has $\BXRM - \BXRM'$ as its argument indicates that there is no exchange between excitons, whereas this is the case for Eq.\ \eqref{eqappx: exciton exchange term}.
 For both $\mathcal{U}^{0}$ and $\mathcal{U}^{\mathrm{X}}$, the first two terms correspond to electron--electron and hole--hole scatterings, respectively, while the last two correspond to electron--hole scatterings.

 On the other hand, the electron-exchange component reads \begin{widetext}

 \end{widetext} The hole-exchange component is straightforwardly found as

-For both of these groupings, the first term relates to the electron--hole scattering, the second to the electron--electron scattering, and the last to the hole--hole scattering.
+The first term of Eq.\ \eqref{eqappx: conduction exchange term} relates to the electron--hole scattering, the second to the electron--electron scattering, and the last to the hole--hole scattering.
 Moreover, note the similarity of the distribution of relative momenta and exciton eigenvalues over the four wave functions in $\mathcal{U}^{\mathrm{c}}$ and $\mathcal{U}^{\mathrm{v}}$ compared with $\mathcal{K}^{\mathrm{c}}$ and $\mathcal{K}^{\mathrm{v}}$, respectively.
-This resemblance is one way to see that these terms indeed correspond to the exchange of one of the electron types.
-We also draw attention to the fact the first term of Eq.\ \eqref{eqappx: conduction exchange term} does not explicitly contain the Coulomb interaction.
+This resemblance is one way to see that these terms indeed correspond to the exchange of one of the particle types.
+We also draw attention to the fact that the first term of Eq.\ \eqref{eqappx: conduction exchange term} does not explicitly contain the Coulomb interaction.
 This is because in this term it was possible to rewrite the single-particle interaction in terms of energy factors using the exciton BSE,